3xBJ/hydeout-jekyll-starter/_drafts/fun-with-il-chapter-0-class-declaration.md

 #### Special handling attributes

+The documentation states

-These attributes can be combined in any way.
+> These attributes can be combined in any way.
+>

-* **beforefieldinit** instructs the CLI that it need not initialize the type before a static method is called.
+> * **beforefieldinit** instructs the CLI that it need not initialize the type before a static method is called.
-* **rtspecialname** indicates that the name of this item has special significance to the CLI.
+> * **rtspecialname** indicates that the name of this item has special significance to the CLI.
 There are no currently defined special type names; this is for future use.
 Any item marked rtspecialname shall also be marked specialname.
-* **serializable** Reserved for future use, to indicate that the fields of the type are to be serialized into a data stream (should such support be provided by the implementation).
+> * **serializable** Reserved for future use, to indicate that the fields of the type are to be serialized into a data stream (should such support be provided by the implementation).
-* **specialname** indicates that the name of this item can have special significance to tools other than the CLI.
+> * **specialname** indicates that the name of this item can have special significance to tools other than the CLI.

+**beforefieldinit** is always true?????????

-serializable is a well-know friend of c# developers.
-Probably it apears when we try
+**_serializable_** is a well-know friend of c# developers.
+It apears when we add the serializeble attribute to our class.

-_rtspecialname_ and _specialname_ has to do with CLI's concepts and architecture,so we'll not to go into details about it now.
-The documentation tell us that it's for future use but the documentation is from 2012!
-So there is a chance that this must be already in use (2020).
-Maybe in the future we are going to make one chapter about this two.
+The documentation tell us that **_rtspecialname_** and **_specialname_** for future use, but the documentation is from 2012!
+So there is a chance that this must be already in use today (2020).
+Maybe in the future we are going to talk more about this two.